Skip to main content

 Using glossary entries

-Every detected term will be shown in the translation editor:
+Every detected term will be displayed in the translation editor:

-You'll see the actual term, its general description in the base language (English in the example above), its translation, and its description in the target language (if present).
-Also you can see who added this term and when, as well as the tag attached to this entry (some entries may have no tags).
+You’ll see the actual term, its general description in the base language (English in the example above), its translation, and its description in the target language (if available).
+You can also view who added the term, when it was added, and any tags attached to the entry (though some entries may not have tags).

-Click on the term to add it to the translation editor box.
+Click on the term to insert it into the translation editor box.

 Stemming of glossary terms

-Stemming is supported only in the following languages: Catalan, Danish, Dutch, English, Finnish, French, German, Italian, Norwegian, Portuguese, Romanian, Russian, Spanish, Swedish for now.
+Stemming is currently supported in the following languages: Catalan, Danish, Dutch, English, Finnish, French, German, Italian, Norwegian, Portuguese, Romanian, Russian, Spanish, and Swedish.

-When creating a glossary term, you can also manually separate terms with a comma to define word forms, e.g. "account,accounts,accounted".
-In this case automatic stemming will not be applied and we will match text to one of the forms that is manually provided in the glossary term.
+When creating a glossary term, you can manually separate word forms with commas, such as "account,accounts,accounted."
+In this case, automatic stemming will not be applied, and the text will be matched to one of the specific forms provided in the glossary term.

 Glossary terms and spelling checks

 Terms added to the glossary are exempt from built-in spelling and grammar checks.
-Below are a couple of real-life examples.
+Below are a few real-life examples:

 Case 1